gigascience/gigadb-website/docs/sop/AWS_SETUP.md

 * Blue is now live, make announcement and perform sanity check

 Two possibilities from there:
+* Release on Blue is OK,
+  * Turn on the RDS S3 backup cronjob on Blue
-* Release on Blue is OK, then deploy the release to the former current-production, now hot stand-by (Green), and turn on both data stores sync cronjob on Green
+  * then deploy the release to the former current-production, now hot stand-by (Green)
+  * and turn on EFS sync cronjob on Green
+  * and turn on databaseReset cronjob on Green
-* Release on Blue is KO and the business want reverting, then perform the opposite DNS records swap, then investigate on hot stand-by
+* Release on Blue is KO and the business want reverting,
+  * then perform the opposite DNS records swap, that will immediately restore current production before deployment
+  * then investigate on Green

 Steps to always perform whatever outcome:
+* Lift change embargo on current production infrastructure
 * Ensure the table at the top of this document always correctly represent reality